Falls and Fall Prevention in Nursing Homes

 To combat this problem, regulatory bodies and healthcare organizations have developed specific guidelines aimed at preventing falls within a nursing home environment.
 Despite these guidelines, however, challenges persist in consistently implementing and monitoring fall prevention strategies across all nursing homes.

-The MediFocus Literature Guide to Falls and Fall Prevention in Nursing Homes is a comprehensive guide to the medical literature that is specifically intended for attorneys whose areas of practice includes nursing home litigation.
+The MediFocus Literature Guide to Falls and Fall Prevention in Nursing Homes is a comprehensive guide to the medical literature that is specifically intended for attorneys whose area of practice includes nursing home litigation.
 This valuable Guidebook focuses on a broad range of medical-legal issues pertaining to fall-related injuries sustained by residents in a nursing home environment.
-The Guidebook will prove to be a valuable resource for all attorneys, plaintiff or defense, whose law practice includes nursing home litigation.
+The Guidebook features over 160 hand-selected journal article references from peer-reviewed journals and includes convenient links to the summaries of all articles.
+It also includes FREE online access to the full-text version of over 60 articles.

 The MediFocus Literature Guide to Falls and Fall Prevention in Nursing Homes is available both as a soft-cover book and as a PDF download.
 Order your copy today.
 Please see the side panel for ordering information.